google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/wrapup-7.md

 It's worthwhile here to report a few observations about the improvement process.

 1. While some of the jpg images were slightly smaller when saved as gifs, their quality was visibly compromised.
-Thus, the "best" file type turned out to be the original, even if it was a bit larger than the smallest saved-as type.
+Thus, in each case, the "best" file type turned out to be the original file type, even if it was a bit larger than the smallest saved-as type.

 2. Any size retention as a result of that visual inspection was completely compensated for by the physical size (width/height) reduction and image compression.
+The dimensions of the hero images for the articles were reduced by one-third, from 900x500px to 600x333px.
-Interestingly, a 33% reduction in width and height typically resulted in a 50% file size difference.
+Interestingly, that 33% reduction typically resulted in a 50% file size difference.

-3. Although compression on the large images delivered both surprisingly low (3%) and satisfyingly high (50%) results, the single biggest improvement factor across the board was *reduction in jpg quality*.
+3. Although compression on the large images at default settings (no special tweaking) delivered both surprisingly low (3%) and satisfyingly high (50%) results, the single biggest improvement factor across the board was *reduction in jpg quality*.
 All jpgs were saved at 50% quality but still retained their visual clarity, resulting in much smaller file sizes at no visual perception cost.